You've reached the home on the web of Richard Hollerith.

 I have a serious chronic illness that has been preventing me from holding down a job.
 The very short version is that I am constantly tired.
 On a hike, I have trouble keeping up with friends who are much older than me.
 Specifically, at the start, I can walk or run faster than they can, but I tire before they do.
 The illness involves more than just constant tiredness, but it is difficult to explain the other parts in a few sentences or a few paragraphs, and the tiredness is probably the most disabling part of it.

 One of my hobbies is computer programming.
 Very rarely does a week go by when I don't use my ability to program to make some material change in how my personal computer works.
-Although I am not a professional programmer, I've been friends with a professional programmer since 2001, and one of the things that caused us to become and to remain friends is our conversations about programming.
+Although I am not a professional programmer, I've been friends with a professional programmer since 2001, and one of the things that caused us to become and to remain friends is regular conversations about computer programming.

 I have written many comments on the communal web site Hacker News.